railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_warehouses.rst

    supplier on a product).

-   To check this, look at the list of procurements in the exception state in the menu :menuselection:`Stock Management --> Automatic Procurements --> Procurement Exceptions`.
+   To check this, look at the list of procurements in the exception state in the menu :menuselection:`Stock Management --> Automatic Procurements --> Exceptions Procurements`.
 More detail on handling these exceptions is given in :ref:`ch-mnf`.

 It's important to underline that the rule is based on virtual quantities and not just on real